afif25fradana/Felis-Shell-Modular-Dotfile/docs/quick-start.md

 # Quick Start Guide

 Welcome to Felis Shell!
-This guide will get you up and running with your new modular dotfiles in under 5 minutes.
+This guide will get you set up with your new dotfiles in just a few minutes.

 ## 🚀 Installation

-Felis Shell is designed for broad compatibility across Linux distributions, with a focus on Arch Linux, Ubuntu, and Debian.

-1.  **Clone the Repository:**
+1.  **Clone the Repo:**
-    Open your terminal and clone the Felis Shell repository to a temporary location to avoid path conflicts.
+    Open your terminal and clone the Felis Shell repo to a temporary folder.

     ```bash
     git clone https://github.com/afif25fradana/Felis-Shell-Modular-Dotfile.git /tmp/felis-shell